frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: editDescription.jpg

 #.
 You are in the same tab (number 1).
 Click the uppermost "Pipeline" node (number 2).
-Edit the description to be :code:`sutArchive, call to real archive stubbed`.
+Edit the description to be :code:`sutArchive, call to real archive stubbed` (number 3).
 Press "Save" (number 4) and "Close" (number 5).
 The following screen appears:

    .. image:: afterDescriptionAdded.jpg